Irenexzwen/BIOE183/Tutorial4_DE.md

 library(DESeq2)

 # Create a data frame that includes the information of replicates for the samples
-labels <- c("head","head","midgut","midgut") # showing the first two samples are replicates and the last two samples are replicates labels.df <- DataFrame(condition = labels, row.names = colnames(counts))
+labels <- factor(c("head","head","midgut","midgut")) # specify that the first two samples are replicates of "head" and the last two samples are replicates of "midgut" labels.df <- DataFrame(condition = labels, row.names = colnames(counts))

 # Load the raw counts, replicate information into DESeq2